-All of this part of the Amendment entitled 'Part B - The Amendment', including the attached Schedule 'A', constitutes Amendment No. 28 to the Official Plan of the Municipality of Thames Centre.
+All of this part of the Amendment entitled 'Part B - The Amendment' constitutes Amendment No. 29 to the Official Plan of the Municipality of Thames Centre.

 DETAILS OF THE AMENDMENT

 The Official Plan of the Municipality of Thames Centre is hereby amended in accordance with the following: